PayrollMatcher

 Our review, comparison, and industry-guide content is written to help buyers narrow a shortlist, not to reproduce vendor landing pages.
 We aim to keep claims practical, clearly identify tradeoffs, and update published content when pricing, positioning, integrations, or product fit change.

-• We prefer official provider documentation and product pages over affiliate-network copy.
+• We prefer official provider documentation and product pages over third-party marketing copy.

 • We separate reviews, comparisons, and industry-fit guides because they answer different buyer questions.